kljr/SpringboardDDEV/README.md

 - Composer.phar installed globally, preferably renamed and moved to /usr/local/bin/composer.
 - Bash
+- DDEV
+- drush installed globally.

 # Usage

 #### Set up Springboard DDEV

 1. Clone this repository.
-Copy `example.local.config.yml`
-to `local.config.yml` and modify it.
-Define projects following the example project definitions.
-Don't use the names of any pre-existing DDEV projects.

 2. There are two ways to install Springboard DDEV:

  * __Interactive install__: from the Springboard DDEV root directory
  run `scripts/ddev-install.sh`
  and follow the prompts.
 This script runs composer install,